rust-lang/rust/text/0000-tiered-browser-support.md

 Support:

-- We add automated testing for each of these as much as possible (and work on adding automated testing to those web contents that aren't currently tested, such as rustdoc output).
+- We add automated testing of functionality in a variety of browsers through a service such as [BrowserStack][] for each of these as much as possible (and work on adding this type of automated testing to those web contents that aren't currently tested, such as rustdoc output).
 - Bugs affecting the functionality of the sites in these browsers are prioritized highly.

 ### Unsupported browsers